The Stolen Earth: Early development

 The fourth series finale was first planned in early 2006.
 Its epic scale—including the threat of the destruction of reality and large number of guest stars—was required to compensate for Doctor Who's reduced airtime in 2009 and the imminent departure of producers Davies, Julie Gardner, and Phil Collinson between mid-2008 and early 2010.
 The episode's story was defined in early 2007, when Davies disseminated his summary of the fourth series to the production team.
 In his brief, he described the finale—already titled "The Stolen Earth"—as:

-Donna and Midshipman Alonzo Frame (Russell Tovey)—from "The Runaway Bride" and "Voyage of the Damned" respectively—were also planned to make cameos in "The Stolen Earth": Donna was planned to appear before Catherine Tate agreed to reprise the lead role for the entire fourth series; and Frame was present as part of the Shadow Proclamation in several drafts of the episode.
+Donna was also planned to make a cameo appearance before Tate agreed to reprise the role for the entire fourth series.
+Midshipman Alonso Frame (Russell Tovey), who appeared in "Voyage of the Damned", was present as part of the Shadow Proclamation in several drafts of the episode.
 Piper's appearance was almost cancelled when filming was originally scheduled during her honeymoon in January 2008.
 Freema Agyeman was similarly contracted to appear in the finale when she accepted the role of Martha Jones in 2006.

 Major concepts of the finale were already developed in March 2007.
 Davies explained the Medusa Cascade—first mentioned in dialogue between the Master and the Doctor in "Last of the Time Lords"—to Radio Times and Doctor Who Magazine journalist Benjamin Cook as "just an area of space" near an inter-universal rift which allowed Rose to return for the fourth series.
 He sent Cook another email several hours later that explained Dalek Caan's role in the finale and Davros' resurrection from the Time War.
 The Doctor's regeneration was conceived in two separate parts in mid-2007: Davies outlined the concept of two Doctors in "Journey's End" in late April 2007; and using a regeneration to end the episode was originally conceived on 12 July 2007.